rhashimoto/wa-sqlite/README.md

 For convenience, if any text region is selected in the editor, only that region will be executed.
 In addition, the editor contents are restored across page reloads using browser localStorage.

 ## License
 GNU General Public License v3, unless explicitly arranged.
+Contact licensing@shoestringresearch.com.